-Voilà!
-I set out to create the best vegetable lasagna recipe, and here it is.
+I set out to create the best vegetable lasagna recipe.
+Here it is!
 This vegetarian lasagna is cheesy (of course), and loaded with vegetables, spinach and a simple tomato sauce.

 If you have any meatless-meal skeptics in your life, this lasagna will change their mind.
 I’m sure of it.